 Want to sample some locally brewed tipples?
 Plan to taste the golden pints of Meantime Brewing Company, made in Greenwich itself.
 Add a trip to the Meantime Tasting Rooms or perhaps book a brewery tour for a future itinerary full of London’s rich flavours.

 Dreaming of sipping a refreshing pint of beer accompanied by riverside views?
 Take a trip to the Cutty Sark pub, a traditional pub on the banks of the River Thames.
-With plenty of cosy window seats and a large outdoor area, here you can indulge in a refreshing brew or tuck into a hearty Sunday roast.
+With plenty of cosy window seats and a large outdoor area, this is a great chance to indulge in a refreshing brew or tuck into a hearty Sunday roast.